 Students may also choose to file a report with the College.
 The College reporting and judicial system and police/legal system work independently from one another.
 Students can file reports with the College, with law enforcement, or with both.
-Information about filing a report with the College can be provided by Counselors in the Advising and Counseling Department, extensions 8330 or 8336, the Office of the Dean of Student Services, extension 8294 or 8311 and the Campus Safety Department, extension 8800.
+Information about filing a report with the College can be provided by Counselors in the Advising and Counseling Department, extensions 8330 or 8336, the Division of Student Affairs, extension 8294 or 8311 and the Campus Safety Department, extension 8800.

-Reports of alleged sexual assault by an RVCC student should be filed with the office of the Dean of Student Services, located in College Center, room C-171 or the Campus Safety Department, located on the lower level of Somerset Hall.
+Reports of alleged sexual assault by an RVCC student should be filed with the Division of Student Affairs, located in College Center, room C-171 or the Campus Safety Department, located on the lower level of Somerset Hall.

-Reports of alleged sexual assault by an RVCC faculty member, staff member, or administrator should be filed with the Human Resources Department, located in Somerset Hall, room S220, extension 8550, or the Campus Safety Department.
+Reports of alleged sexual assault by an RVCC faculty member, staff member, or administrator should be filed with the Human Resources Department, located in Somerset Hall, room S220, extension 8260, or the Campus Safety Department.